giuliandc/CMOR-438/Dataset/README.txt

 This is a well-known dataset from the sklearn.datasets module.
 It contains measurements from digitized images of fine needle aspirate (FNA) of breast masses.

-The goal is to classify whether a tumor is malignant (cancerous) or benign (non-cancerous) based on features computed from the images.
+The goal is to classify whether a tumor is malignant (cancerous) or benign (non-cancerous) based on features computed from the images, reflected through 30 different features.

-It actually has 30 features!
-But here only 2 are evaluated in order to make the analysis simpler and easier to grasp.

 The dataset is imported in the code using sklearn.datasets.load_breast_cancer(), but its original source is referenced as: